MarkJohnstoneGitHub/VBA-IDictionary/README.md

 Untested on Mac and VBA 6.

 ## Version 2.1 Modifications
-Added ManagedCharSafeArray.cls and TypeSafeArray.bas
+For performance improvements removed the use of a managed variant containing an Integer array to use a managed Integer Array.
+Overall result was a slight performance improvement of approximately 5% for processing case-sensitive string keys.

 Removed use of a managed variant contianing an Integer array from TextEncoderUnicode.cls

-TextEncoderUnicode updated the ToHexString function to use the ManagedCharArray which is manually freed when the class goes out of scope.
+Updated TextEncoderUnicode  ToHexString function to use a managed Char array which is manually freed when the class goes out of scope.

+Added ManagedCharSafeArray.cls

+Added TypeSafeArray.bas